Cost Governance of the Snowflake Connector for Google Analytics Raw Data¶

 The Snowflake Connector for Google Analytics Raw Data stores data in two places:

-• The connector database, which is created from the public share and which holds the connector internal state.
+The connector database, which is created from the public share and holds the connector internal state

 Data storage is also used by the Snowflake Fail-safe feature.
-The amount of data stored in Fail-safe depends on the table updates done by the connector.
+The amount of data stored in Fail-safe depends on the table updates performed by the connector.

-If you want to check storage usage using Snowsight, we recommend that you use a separate database for storing ingested data.
-This way you can filter the graphs for storage usage by object, which shows usage by individual database.
+To check storage usage using Snowsight, you can use a separate database for storing ingested data.
+This lets you filter the graphs for storage usage by object, which shows usage by individual database.
 You can also view storage use by querying the DATABASE_STORAGE_USAGE_HISTORY view and filtering by databases used by the connector.

 If the database contains other schemas not related to the connector, you can query storage usage of a specific schema that is dedicated to the data ingested from the connector.
 You can get the information from the TABLE_STORAGE_METRICS view after filtering by database and schema names and aggregating columns with storage usage.